Erica Sheppard: 1998 execution attempt

 At one point in late 1997, Erica Sheppard requested to waive her remaining appeals and volunteered to be executed.
 Ultimately, a group of psychiatrists certified that Sheppard was mentally competent to waive her appeals.

 On January 15, 1998, Judge H. Lon Harper signed a death warrant for Sheppard, scheduling her to be executed on April 20, 1998.
-Sheppard was the second woman to be issued an execution date after Karla Faye Tucker, who was found guilty of murdering two men in a pickaxe attack and scheduled to be executed on February 3, 1998.
+Sheppard was the second woman to be issued an execution date after Karla Faye Tucker, who was found guilty of murdering two people with a pickaxe, and scheduled to be executed on February 3, 1998.
 Both Tucker and Sheppard were the first two women slated to be executed since the American Civil War.

 During the final weeks before Sheppard's execution was to proceed, her case attracted the attention of American civil rights activist, Reverend Jesse Jackson.
 Jackson, who was an outspoken opponent of capital punishment, took interest in Sheppard's case and intended to visit her in early April 1998 and advocate her case, although Sheppard did not change her mind about her execution and never sought clemency.

 On March 27, 1998, Sheppard filed a motion to vacate her execution date and asked to continue pursuing further appeals against her death sentence.
 In the end, Sheppard's motion was granted by Judge Harper, who cancelled Sheppard's upcoming execution.

 On April 8, 1998, Jackson visited Sheppard in prison, and he encouraged her to continue appealing against her death sentence.
 In advocating against Sheppard's death sentence, Jackson cited that it was important for every convict to receive a fair and due process by the fullest extent entitled under the law.
 Jackson also advocated for the state to review the capital punishment laws, stating that the death penalty should be abolished and claimed that it was nothing more than revenge.
 Jackson stated he was also mindful of the suffering and pain endured by the family of the murder victim Marilyn Meagher, but he said that revenge was not the solution.